Keeping Your Children Happy and Healthy

 In an Emergency

-For urgent after office hours, call the page operator at 202-444-7243 and ask for the CYAS pediatrician on call, or the desired subspecialist on call.
-Leave your name, phone number, child’s date of birth and the doctor will call you back.
-If you do not hear from the doctor in 30 minutes, call again.
+For urgent care after office hours, call the page operator at 202-444-7243 and ask for the CYAS pediatrician on call, or the desired subspecialist on call.
+Please leave your name, phone number, child’s date of birth and the doctor will call you back.
+However, if you do not hear back from the doctor within 30 minutes call again.

 If your child is extremely ill, go straight to the nearest emergency room or call 911.